kkowenn/ML_LAB1/README.md

 ## Introduction

 This repository contains a Jupyter notebook which serves as a practice space for implementing and understanding various machine learning algorithms using Python.
-The notebook is designed to be interactive and educational, ideal for learners who are beginning to explore the field of machine learning.
+The notebook is designed to be interactive and educational.
 ## Content

 - The notebook includes: